 With the fruition of the online services through the extensive use of the Internet, the habits taken up by businesses, stock markets, economies, and by different organizations of governments.
 This has eventually changed the way people live and use technology.
-With the increase in all of these, there is a parallel increase in information flows and the collection of data that arises daily, which is more than ever.
+With the increase in all of these, there is a parallel increase in information flows and data collection that arises daily, which is more than ever.

 Such outbreaks of data are relatively new.
 This is because now, each user and organization can store the information in digital form.
 So, for handling these exponential increases of data, there should be some mechanism and approach.
 Big Data is one way to handle such.
 In this lesson, you will learn about what is Big Data?
 Its importance and its contribution to large-scale data handling.